CxELabs/M365HOL/instructions.md

     ```
     !IMAGE[Docker log](\Media\dis-dockerlog.png "Docker log")

-     >**INFO:** This command will show you the container logs to verify if it encountered errors when initiating.
+     > [!HINT] This command will show you the container logs to verify if it encountered errors when initiating.

 ### Verify the log collector logs